grafana/writers-toolkit/docs/sources/writing-guide/tooling-and-workflows/run-a-local-webserver/index.md

 The format is `<PROJECT>[:VERSION[:REPOSITORY[:DIR]]].` The example mounts the `PROJECT` tempo, at the default `VERSION` latest, using the `REPOSITORY` `tempo-doc-work`, and the default `DIR` `docs/sources`.
-This example builds the Tempo documentation from the local working directory, `tempo-doc-work` instead of the standard `tempo` directory.
+This example builds the Tempo documentation from the local working directory, `tempo-doc-work`, instead of the standard `tempo` directory.

 ## Reference